Yuna404/Yuna404/README.md

 ----------------------------------------------------------------------------------------------

 Fate is my favorite anime

-And my hobbies are play,code,draw,gym
+And my hobbies are Play, Code, Draw, Gym